 David is a member of the Massachusetts Bar, holds a J.D., and has an a B.S. in Economics and Business Administration.
 In addition to his contributions at Technically Legal, David is a researcher at Harvard University’s Berkman Center for Internet & Society.
 David spends much of his free time voiding warranties by taking things apart and putting them back together – just for fun.
 E-mail him at David@technicallylegal.org.

-Dominik is a member of the Massachusetts Bar, holds a J.D., and has bachelor’s degrees in Computer Science and Management Science from MIT.
+Dominik is a member of the Massachusetts Bar and the Patent Bar, holds a J.D., and has bachelor’s degrees in Computer Science and Management Science from MIT.
 He is currently pursuing an MBA from the University of Michigan Ross School of Business.
-The intersection of law, technology, and business has fascinated him ever since he was a little kid, but he fell in love with programming and technology along the way.
-He currently works as a patent counsel for a nanotechnology company.
-You can visit his personal website at dominik.net or e-mail him at email@example.com.
+The intersection of law, technology, and business has fascinated him ever since he learned about the Napster case while in high school.
+You can visit his personal website at dominik.net or e-mail him at firstname.lastname@example.org.

-Ben is a co-founder and former contributor to Technically Legal.
+Ben is a co-founder and contributor to Technically Legal.
 He is a member of the Massachusetts Bar, and currently practices law in Boston.
 Ben has always had a passion for computers and technology.
 He programmed his first Apple ][ in BASIC at summer camp in the early 90s.

 Prior to his return to academia, David worked in the tech industry for five years as a software developer at several large corporations.
 He holds a B.S. in computer science and is currently pursuing his Ph.D. at Washington University in Saint Louis.
 Although David does not have a legal background, he enjoys contributing his perspective to discussions from the standpoint of a software developer.